-If you can, you should also take out the time to gain some experience in the job market you are targeting as an intern, volunteer, temp, or consultant.
+If you can, you should also take the time to gain some experience in the job market you are targeting as an intern, volunteer, temp, or consultant.
 Develop a parallel career alongside the one you are in until you reach a level of stability in your new position when you can feel safe to quit and go full-time in your new career.

-7) Start Your Career Shift Project on the Side
+7) Start Your Career Shift Project On The Side

 Setting up a side business can be a welcome strategy to start moving slowly to a new career without breaking the bank.
 Besides, you will be learning new knowledge and skills at the end of the day or at least giving your resume a face-lift.

 If it becomes successful, you can eventually quit your job to pursue the business full-time.
 A home-based business makes you independent of work constraints and the stagnant environment, allowing you to work flexible hours at your own will.

 If you have a good idea, then partner with somebody you trust and pursue it.